EdgeCaseZA/FeedStoreAPI/documentation.md

 - An AgentRef element will be returned for each member of the office.
 - The AgentRef `id` attribute will reference a valid ID of an Agent in the data store.
+- The AgentRef `title` attribute will reference a user title for the Agent in that office, if present.

 <a id="73-development" href="#">back to top</a>